slingr-stack/ai-app-factory/README.md

 - A **system prompt** that instructs the model on how to behave (e.g., "You are a senior full-stack developer...")
 - An **answers object** that describes what you want to build (e.g., "React + Fastify CRUD app for contacts")

-The script sends these to the OpenAI API and receives the full source code for the application — file by file — and writes them to disk.
+The script sends these to the OpenAI API and receives the full source code for the application, file by file, and writes them to disk.

 ## Example stack